It is the supreme art of the teacher to awaken joy in creative expression and knowledge.

 Guitar

 Elyse is currently a student at Rogue Community College where she studied music theory and is working on her Associate of Arts Degree.
-In addition to music, Elyse also enjoys spending time with friends and family, songwriting, painting, the outdoors, and her three cats.
+In addition to music, she also enjoys adventuring outdoors, painting, cooking, and spending time with friends, family, and her fiancé.

 Jennifer Farrugia